Study marine science at SAMS - the ocean needs YOU!

 Besides knowledge students gain expert numerical, technical, analytical, field sampling, time management and communication skills that make them critical thinkers and highly employable.

-The course is administered and awarded by the University of the Highlands and Islands and is delivered face-to-face at the Scottish Association for Marine Science (SAMS).
+The course is administered and awarded by UHI and is delivered face-to-face at the Scottish Association for Marine Science (SAMS).
 SAMS is Scotland's premier independent marine research institution and the degree curriculum strongly reflects the research strengths of our scientists.

 Our campus is right on the beach of a stunning peninsula on the iconic and diverse west coast of Scotland.
 Next door is a 13th century castle on one side and the European Marine Science Park with various companies on the other.
 It's a great place to learn about the sea, live the outdoor lifestyle and build professional connections and friendships within the marine science community.

-SAMS has 150 staff and a similar number of students enroled on BSc, Master and PhD programmes.
+SAMS has approximately 160 staff and a similar number of students enroled on BSc, Master and PhD programmes.

 Students generally study full-time (40 hours per week between lectures, practical work, own study time and assignments) over four years but part-time options are available.